2012 Sefton Metropolitan Borough Council election

 The election representing a serious defeat for the other three parties defending seats.
 All incumbent Conservatives seeking re-election were defeated, including group leader Paula Parry who lost her Blundellsands ward to Labour on a swing of nearly 22%.
 Only one Conservative was elected; newcomer Ted Hartill successfully defended outgoing deputy leader Brenda Porter's seat of Ainsdale, though the Conservative margin of victory was cut from 45 in 2008 to just 15 points.
-They lost a third of the support they had attained in the 2011 borough election, falling into third place in terms of votes and being left with just eight seats on the Council.
+They lost a third of the support they had attained in the 2011 borough election, falling into third place in terms of votes and being left with just eight seats on the council.
 Their 17% share of the vote was well below the national party's 31%.

 For the Liberal Democrats, the result was slightly better but still represented a crushing defeat for a party that only two years previously had been the largest on Sefton Council.
 They gained two seats in Southport from the Conservatives (including one Independent Conservative) and retained all the seats they were defending there but lost all five they were defending in the south of the borough to Labour, reducing their overall strength from 23 to 20.
 Their share of the vote was only 19% across all of Sefton however, scarcely more than the party's national average of 16% and leaving them nearly thirty points behind Labour.
 In roughly a third of the seats up for election the Lib Dems won less than 100 votes.

-Additionally, the United Kingdom Independence Party lost its sole seat on the Council.
+Additionally, the UK Independence Party lost its sole seat on the council.
 Former Conservative Councillor and mayor Alf Doran, who had crossed the floor to join UKIP in 2011, was defeated in his bid to be re-elected.
 He finished a close third, just 77 votes behind the Conservatives and 85 behind the victorious Labour Party.
-No other party was able to return members to the Council; only the local issues Southport Party came remotely close in Norwood, where its candidate finished a distant third behind Labour and the Lib Dems.
+No other party was able to return members to the council; only the local issues Southport Party came remotely close in Norwood, where its candidate finished a distant third behind Labour and the Lib Dems.
 The only independent, a former Conservative Councillor seeking re-election, was defeated.